MichaelLLi/evalITR/README.md

 ## Example

-This is an example using the STAT dataset
+This is an example using the STAT dataset.
+We first load the `star` dataset and specify outcome variables (reading, math, and writing) and covariates we want to include in the model.
+Then we use machine learning algorithms to estimate the heterogeneous effects of small classes on educational attainment.
+We use 20% as a budget constraint and tuned the model through through the 3-fold cross validation.

 ``` r
 library(tidyverse)